Skip to main content

 Director of Revenue Development

 Mike McClintock is WCS Canada’s Director of Revenue Development.
-Mike has worked with a variety of international, national, and local charitable organizations and institutions in areas such as conservation and the environment, education, medical research, health care, international aid and development, arts and culture and social justice.
-Most recently Mike held the position of the Director of Development with White Ribbon.
+He has worked as senior fundraising executive and consultant with a variety of international, national, and local charitable organizations and institutions in areas such as conservation and the environment, education, medical research, health care, international aid and development, arts and culture and social justice.
 Mike has a BA in sociology and political science from McGill and an MA in political science from the University of Toronto.

 As Fundraising Associate, Priscila supports WCS Canada’s fundraising team to maintain and improve donor stewardship.
 Priscila has over 10 years of experience in fundraising, grant management and project coordination, most of them working in conservation organizations in Brazil and in Canada.
 She holds a bachelor's degree in Social Communication and postgraduate degrees in Business Administration and in Sustainability Management, where she dedicated her research project to the theme of payment for environmental services and biodiversity conservation.
 Before joining WCS Canada as Fundraising Associate, Priscila worked in a number of organizations, including the University of Calgary's Faculty of Science, the Nature Conservancy of Canada, BirdLife/SAVE Brasil and Siemens Brasil.